 And then she was gone again, an apparition — an almost.

-The girl’s eyes swept over the scene; when they took me in, she clapped a hand over her mouth and said, Oh, God.
+The girl’s eyes swept over the scene.
+When they took me in, she clapped a hand over her mouth and said, Oh, God.
 She doubled over, convulsing slightly, and I watched with both concern and fascination as a thin film of bile came dripping out of her mouth.

+‘Please, take it away,’ she said.
 ‘I can’t bear to see what he’s done.’

 ‘Don’t mind Leah,’ the stranger said, the moment the front door closed.
 ‘It’s not you who bothers her–just death.’
 He leaned into the crook of my neck, inhaling deeply, and something like rapture passed over his face.

 He returned with a navy box in his hands, compact velvet embossed in gold.
-It cracked open to reveal a ring: a platinum band, a sparkling, Asscher-cut diamond.
+It opened to reveal a ring: a platinum band, a sparkling, Asscher-cut diamond.
 Sunlight refracted through the stone, illuminating the room with impossible bands of color.
 I was enchanted – oh, more than enchanted – I could have had a soul.

 ‘It’s yours,’ the stranger said.
 ‘If you want it.’